 I don't have a roasting pan large enough to fit my springform pan.
 Instead, I use a substitute trick by placing a 9- x 13-inch baking pan of water on a lower rack in the oven to create steam.
 By placing the cheesecake directly above this pan in the oven, enough steam is created to insulate the cheesecake.

-If you don't fill the pan with enough water, the sides of the cheesecake can get over-browned, like in the picture above (photo 5).
+For either method, if you don't fill the pan with enough water, the sides of the cheesecake can get over-browned, like in the picture above (photo 5).
+Be warned.

 Creamy, dreamy cheesecake